-WordPress allows you to quickly and easily insert, remove, and control various types of content in your site’s sidebar (and header and footer sections too, depending on what theme you have installed) using widgets.
+WordPress lets you quickly and easily add, remove, and manage content in your site’s sidebar section (and header and footer sections too, depending on what theme you use) using widgets.

 Once you know how to use widgets, you can easily add things to your site like: